AnanthMAthreya/Github-Issue-Summariser/README.md

 streamlit run app.py
 ```

-3) In the UI, enter a public GitHub repo URL (for example `https://github.com/facebook/react`) and an issue number, then click Submit.
+3) In the UI, paste a full GitHub issue URL (for example `https://github.com/facebook/react/issues/35225`) and click Submit.
 The UI will call the backend `/analyze` endpoint and show the formatted analysis.

 Output format
 - The backend returns a JSON object with these keys: